-Description: Sometimes known as “sea cow” because it forages on aquatic plants, the West Indian manatee is one of four living species of the aquatic mammal order Sirenia.
+Sometimes known as “sea cow” because it forages on aquatic plants, the West Indian manatee is one of four living species of the aquatic mammal order Sirenia.
 There are two subspecies of West Indian manatee—the Florida manatee (Trichechus manatus latirostris) and the Antillean manatee (Trichechus manatus manatus).
 The two share many traits in common.
-They are most often grey in color but can range from black to light brown.
+They are most often gray in color but can range from black to light brown.
 Their wrinkled skin is covered sparsely with hairs and is sometimes spotted with algae or even barnacles.
 They have large, heavy, seal-shaped bodies with paired flippers, and a round, paddle-shaped tail.
 Their faces are wrinkled and bear whiskers.
 Their upper lip is flexible and split and used to pass food into the mouth.
-Despite their large size, they are very agile in the water.
-They spend most of their time underwater but return to the surface to breathe, often remaining just below the surface with only their snouts peaking out above the water.
-They can remain underwater for as long as 12 minutes, but the average is 4-1/2 minutes.

-Fun Fact: Sailors once mistook manatees for mermaids.
-The scientific name for the zoological order manatees belong to, Sirenia, comes from the word “siren,” a legendary beautiful sea creature from Greek mythology whose songs lured sailors to shipwreck.
+Sailors once mistook manatees for mermaids.
+The scientific name for the zoological order manatees belong to, Sirenia, comes from the word “siren,” a sea creature from Greek mythology whose beautiful songs lured sailors to shipwreck.

 Society for Marine Mammology